tyronyiu/Uni/MGT370/2019-01-22-An_Introduction_to_change_management.md

 resources available et cetera.
 How one defines where to be in future, is subjective, thus *structure* is the framework in which objectives have to be defined.
 A strong plan of action will ensure the journey of a thousand steps a step at a time.
-Implicated interest in change will easen or harden the process of implementing change or accepting the going forward in the first place.
+Implicated interest in change will ease or harden the process of implementing change or accepting the going forward in the first place.
 Change affects different entities differently, some may perceive it positively, some negatively.
 Organisational change management processes and individual change